 The board appoints a Chief Executive Officer to administer the system consistent with the board’s policies and rules.
 The board also selects a Chief Investment Officer to direct the investment of the Teachers’ Retirement Fund in accordance with board policy.

 The board welcomes your comments.
 If you would like to contact a member of the board, please use the following:

-Dana Dillon is a kindergarten through eighth grade school teacher from Weed.
-She has served on the board since her election in 2003, including stints as chair and vice chair.
-Ms. Dillon has been active in the California Teachers Association for more than 34 years, serving as a state council representative and a member of the CTA Board of Directors.
+Dana Dillon is an elementary or K-8 school teacher from Weed.
+She has served on the board since 2003, including stints as chair and vice chair.
+Ms. Dillon has been active in the California Teachers Association for 35 years, serving as state council representative and a member of the board of directors.

-Vice-chair Sharon Hendricks is a communications studies professor with the Los Angeles Community College District and was elected to the Teachers’ Retirement Board in 2011.
-She also serves as president of the American Federation of Teachers, local 1521 chapter at Los Angeles City College.
+Sharon Hendricks is a communications studies professor with the Los Angeles Community College District and was elected to the Teachers’ Retirement Board in 2011.
+She also serves as Treasurer of the American Federation of Teachers, local 1521, Los Angeles College Faculty Guild.
 Ms. Hendricks is active in the Community College Council of the California Federation of Teachers.